cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 Connection attributes:

 * server: the active Server object used in the connection

 * server_pool: the ServerPool object used in the connection if available

 * read_only: True if the connection is in read only mode

 * version: the LDAP protocol version used

 * result: the result of the last operation

 * response: the response of the last operation (for example, the entries found in a search)

 * last_error: any error occurred in the last operation

 * bound: True if bound to server else False

 * listening: True if the socket is listening to the server

 * closed: True if the socket is not open

-* strategy_type: the strategy used by the connection é strategy: the strategy instance used by the connection
+* strategy_type: the strategy type used by the connection

+* strategy: the strategy instance used by the connection

-* authentication: the authentication used in the connection
+* authentication: the authentication type used in the connection

 * user: the user name for simple bind

 * password: password for simple bind

 * auto_bind: True if auto_bind is active else False

 * tls_started: True if the Transport Security Layer is active

 * usage: metrics of connection usage

 * lazy: connection will defer open and bind until another LDAP operation is requested

 Simple Paged search